What are student growth percentiles?

 Student growth percentiles are measured by calculating the raw score change between test sections of the same subject (e.g. Reading) for a given student.
 This difference is compared to the distribution of score changes for past students with initial section scores similar to that of the student of interest.
-By observing where the student’s score change falls on the distribution, we can estimate the student growth percentile based on the expected growth for the student’s initial achievement level (scores on the initial test section).
+By observing where the student’s score change falls on the distribution, we can estimate the student growth percentile based on the expected growth for the student’s previous test scores and the number of practice exams the student has completed.

 To whom are students being compared?
 What is an academic peer?

 When calculating the SGP, students are compared to their peers with a similar achievement level on the previous exam.
-Peers include all Test Innovators students who completed that particular test section in the past.
-Raw section scores are the only factor Test Innovators takes into account when comparing peers.
+Peers include all Test Innovators students who completed that particular test section in the past and have practiced a similar amount.
+Raw section scores and the number of tests a student has taken are the only factors Test Innovators takes into account when comparing peers.